mlbeau/mlbeau/README.md

 - **Operational Analytics & Automation** – real-time, event-driven financial and project tracking
 - **Security-Aware Design** – data abstraction, scoped permissions, and enterprise-grade compliance

-> *Note: BuildLedger™ and LeanLogic Systems repositories are private to protect intellectual property and pending partnerships.
+> *Note: LeanBuild™ and LeanLogic Systems repositories are private to protect intellectual property and pending partnerships.
 Demo access may be granted to relevant collaborators or fintech partners upon request.*

 ---